 Check out the Group Fitness Schedule for free fitness classes offered at the TRECS gym, or take a look at the team, dual, and individual intramural sports offered.
 Whatever your preference may be, RECSports is sure to provide you with a fun, friendly, and maybe even a new way to maintain your physical health on campus.

-Cecilia is a senior from Mt.
-Juliet, Tennessee majoring in public relations with a minor in journalism and electronic media.
+Cecilia is a recent graduate from Mt.
+Juliet, Tennessee who studied public relations at UT.
 She has a passion for writing and social media and her favorite thing about UT is all the fun traditions.
 She plans on pursuing a career in public relations and creative communications after graduation.